hero media

 Discovery Parks – Hadspen

-For adventurers looking for lodgings, there are self-contained homely villas that sleep up to six (some are pet-friendly).
-The superior cedar cabins with two sets of wooden bunk beds would be the pick of the bunch for families with kids.
+For those wanting walls and a proper bed, there are self-contained homely villas that sleep up to six (some are pet-friendly).
+The superior cedar cabin with two sets of wooden bunk beds would be the pick of the bunch for families with kids.

 Heading out?
 Hadspen’s handy location allows easy access to nearby attractions, such as local wineries and the 200-year-old Entally Estate, where you can pop by for a tour, Devonshire Tea on the verandah or to sip Entally wine.